 This past Saturday, February 16th, we stopped by Kentucky Kingdom for their annual off season tour; King Louie’s Winter Walk-Thru.
-This allowed us to see the park in the off-season as well as an exclusive look at the construction of Kentucky Flyer, the new Gravity Group woodie opening in 2019.
+This allowed us to see the park in the off-season and get an exclusive look at the construction of Kentucky Flyer, the new Gravity Group woodie opening in 2019.

 We kicked off our visit with a welcome speech and presentation about what guests can expect coming into the 2019 season.
 The park is happy to report that they are on much better terms with the State Fair Board after the dispute over the park’s expansion for Kentucky Flyer.
 While the parking dispute is still ongoing, the park is confident they will be able to reach a solution that satisfies the fair board and does not compromise the guest experience.
 They assured us that keeping parking free for their season passholders is a top priority in these negotiations.

-As your probably aware already, Kentucky Kingdom’s 6th coaster will be taking flight when the park opens this spring.
+As you’re probably aware, Kentucky Kingdom’s 6th coaster will be taking flight when the park opens this spring.
 Back in November, we attended the reveal of the rides lead car for the blue train.